mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"You'll be fine, Ginnu.
 Just stay strong and quiet for me."

 	He glanced at where he had seen Ramne before to find nothing but the dark and then reassured her one more time with a hand squeeze before running back toward the pegs and the hole he entered from.
-Inside, Fanla and Penyi were busy fetching weapons and passing them under the tent.
+Inside, Fanla and Penyi were busy fetching weapons and passing them under the cloth wall.

 	"Fanla?
 Penyi?
 Where did you go?
 We've been waiting for you," he whispered loudly.